 The downside: NRF doesn’t provide an internet connection making its relatively long range limited compared to IoT devices.

 Raspberry Pi is not a microcontroller or a component.
 It’s actually a small “computer” running Linux OS.
 Coding for Raspberry Pi is done using Python and not based on C++ like Arduino so the libraries are also different.
 Since Raspberry Pi has stronger processing abilities and built-in Wifi, its a great option for IoT projects especially ones that require heavier applications such as voice and image recognition.
+Here are some nice examples of Raspberry Pi projects we found on the web.

 The ESP32 is the next generation of ESP8266 and was described as Espressif’s new wonder-chip.
 Besides its (obvious) Wifi capabilities, it also has a double core and 36 GPIOs.
 That’s a lot compared to its predecessor, the ESP8266, which only has up to 9 GPIOs.
 One other great thing about it is that it’s open-source, so there is much more documentation on it than there was on the ESP8266.
 You can find more technical details about it on Sparkfun’s Enginursday and the many updates on Hackaday’s blog.